 “I also enjoyed reproducing the lights and reflexivity of the slightly wet skin,” she explains.
 “The composition and post- production in Photoshop takes longer for me.
 I like to explore all the possibilities, you can completely change the mood of an image by just editing it in Photoshop."

-Next: 10 more 3D masterpieces
+Next: More 3D art masterpieces